drawwithcode/2019-group-11-1/README.md

 }
   ```
 ##### Interact with the canvas
-The action taken by each user is described in the mouseClicked{} function.
+The action taken by each user is described in the mouseClicked(){} function.
 The data emitted by users are the "tap" positions on the canvas.
 When an interaction with the grid occurs, the fillRectangle{} (associated with the position's data) function is implemented.
 We used the parseInt() to obtain a positive integer.

   ```